mmayeras/mmayeras.github.io/content/posts/openshift/gitopslab/gitopslab.md

   Sealed secrets has to be created with your sealed secret key.
 This is not covered in this lab.
 [Refer to Sealed secrets documentation](https://github.com/bitnami-labs/sealed-secrets)
 {{< /admonition >}}

+### Run your pipeline

 See https://github.com/mmayeras/new-ee-demo.git for an example.

 In this configuration, I am uploading my execution-environement images on quay.io where the destination images name will be :

-quay.io/rh_ee_$(tt.params.reponame)
+ <i> quay.io/rh_ee_$(tt.params.reponame) </i>

-The full reponame (configured in 2-trigger-binding.yaml) is for example mmayeras/demo-ee.
+The full reponame (configured in 2-trigger-binding.yaml) is for example mmayeras/new-ee-demo.

+Each new push event will trigger the a PipelineRun and the new EE image will be push into quay.io.

+Enjoy!